odoo/odoo/doc/howtos/rdtraining/relations.rst

 a link to the ``res.partner`` model thanks to the field ``partner_id``.
 We can defined the inverse relation, i.e. the list of test models linked to our partner::

-    test_ids = fields.One2many("test.model", "partner_id" string="Tests")
+    test_ids = fields.One2many("test.model", "partner_id", string="Tests")

-The first parameter is called the ``comodel``, while the second parameter is the field field want to inverse.
+The first parameter is called the ``comodel``, while the second parameter is the field we want to inverse.

 By convention, one2many fields have the ``_ids`` suffix.
 It behaves as a list of records, meaning